gadhra/career/README.md

 ## Village Voice Media
 * Senior Web Developer in 3-man team.
 During my time there, the Village Voice website increased its traffic to 6 million visitors/month, and was nominated for its first Webby Award.
-* Built full "adult" website for Village Voice including events calendar, image/photo upload and sizing classes, RSS syndication, and login
+* Built full "adult" website for Village Voice including events calendar, image/photo upload and sizing classes, RSS syndication, and login.
 * Took over as Executive Manager for Technical Support for the annual Pazz & Jop music critics poll for both 2005 and 2006.
 This poll was the largest of its kind, allowing for free-form data entry by critics voting for their favorite albums.
 Rebuilt entire system to allow for greater management, flexibility, and stability.
 Developed and implemented cron-based soundex and metaphonic matching of title/artist/label names entered by critics, AJAX interfaces for administrators to perform on-the-fly matching of critic entries with existing albums in database, "sanity checking" to backend processes (bringing error rate of entries to zero), and "advanced" searching to augment existing GSA integration.
 * Heavy re-configuration and integration of SugarCRM (an Open Source CRM tool similar to SalesForce) into existing corporate structure.
 Rewrite was entirely in OO PHP and JSON.
 * After failure of sync'ing between different web servers, wrote Python-based tools to send failure and usage alerts to management.